-According to Ben Robinson, a certified public accountant and business owner, having a basic knowledge of accounting may be helpful, but it’s not a necessity.
-If you have decent computer skills and the ability to navigate real-world problems, bookkeeping is a great option for you.
+According to Ben Robinson, a certified public accountant and business owner, having a basic knowledge of accounting may be helpful, but it’s not a necessity upfront.
+If you have decent computer skills and the ability to navigate real-world problems, bookkeeping could be a great option for you.

-All businesses are required to maintain bookkeeping records so there is always a demand for bookkeepers; outsourcing a college student as a bookkeeper is an obvious way for these companies (especially the smaller ones) to limit costs and avoid hiring an expensive professional.
+All businesses are required to maintain bookkeeping records, so there is always a demand for bookkeepers; outsourcing a college student as a bookkeeper is an easy way for companies (especially smaller ones) to limit costs and avoid hiring an expensive professional.

 You don’t need to be a world-class jeweler to start your own jewelry line.
-LeiLei Secor, founder of Designed by Lei, started off by making simple knot friendship-bracelets.
-Years later, Secor found herself making wire-wrap jewelry, which she began to sell on the e-commerce platform, Etsy, which charges a small fee per listing.
+LeiLei Secor, founder of Designed by Lei, started off by making simple knot friendship bracelets.
+Years later, Secor began making wire-wrap jewelry, which she began to sell on Etsy, an e-commerce platform that charges a small fee per listing.

-Without any formal education in business, Lei learned how to sell online by doing thorough research and watching online tutorials, which she recommends to any aspiring jewelry maker.
+Without any formal education in business, Secor learned how to sell online by doing thorough research and watching online tutorials, which she recommends to any aspiring jewelry maker.

 “I also focused a lot of on photography,” she says.
 “I think great photos are one of the most important aspects to successfully selling online.”

-Focusing primarily on Etsy search engine optimization and promoting designs on social media platforms is the best way to drive traffic to your products, Lei advises.
+Focusing primarily on Etsy search engine optimization and promoting designs on social media platforms is the best way to drive traffic to your products, Secor advises.

-Startup costs are minimal; creating an Etsy account is completely free and listing an item is $0.20/listing.
-Depending on the kind of jewelry you make will determine the costs of materials -- so if you wish to work with wire, you will need basic wire wrap tools that come bundled in a kit, such as a wire cutter and several types of pliers.
+Startup costs are minimal; creating an Etsy account is completely free, and listing an item is $0.20/listing.
+The kind of jewelry you make will determine the cost of materials -- for example, if you wish to work with wire, you will need basic wire wrap tools that come bundled in a kit, such as a wire cutter and several types of pliers.

 Avoid using expensive materials such as real gold and silver or precious stones.
 You can upgrade your materials once you’ve started selling your items online and have built up a reserve.